Scope of Outstanding Problems

 Why does the zero-point energy of the vacuum not cause a large cosmological constant?
 What cancels it out?

 Can we really estimate the distribution of dark matter and dark energy in the universe that we do not really understand?

 What is dark matter?
 Are there alternative theories?
 Is it related to super-symmetry?
-Is the mass that makes up the dark matter halos around galaxies made up of the lightest form of super-symmetric particle?
+Is the mass that makes up the dark matter halos around galaxies made up of the lightest form of super-symmetric particles?
 Do the phenomena attributed to dark matter point, not to some form of matter, but to an extension of gravity?

 What is the cause of the observed accelerated expansion of the universe?
 Why is the energy density of the dark energy component of the same magnitude as the density of matter at present when the two evolve quite differently over time?
 Could it simply be that we are observing at exactly the right time?
 Is dark energy a pure cosmological constant or are models of quintessence, such as phantom energy applicable?

 What is the cause of a large swath of galaxy clusters all moving towards one part of the universe?

 Some large features of the microwave sky, at distances of over 13 billion light years, appear to be aligned with both the motion and orientation of the Solar System.
 Is this due to systematic errors in processing, contamination of results by local effects or an unexplained violation of the Copernican principle?

 What is the 3-manifold of co-moving space?
 It appears that neither the curvature nor the topology of the universe is really known, even though the curvature appears to be ‘close’ to zero, as makes no difference, on observable scales.
 The cosmic inflation hypothesis suggests that the shape of the Universe may not be measurable.